datomicon/dbin/README.md

 The above json config could be in `datomic/config`, or anywhere else.

-So one can run `dbin -crt -o datomic/config/options.json` to start the transactor, rest server and console with the fewest possible overrides.
+So one can run `dbin -crt -o datomic/config/options.json` to start the datomic console, rest server and transactor with the fewest possible overrides.

 See `defaults.json` for further configuration options.